MileHacker Logo

 Zamboanga City's most recognized landmarks provide deep looks into its past and stunning natural beauty.
 These sites a must-visit for any traveler.

 Fort Pilar, a 17th-century Spanish fortress, a representation of Zamboanga's colonial heritage.
 It houses a regional branch of the National Museum, displaying archaeological finds and ethnographic exhibits.
-Its open-air shrine to Our Lady of the Pillar a major pilgrimage site.
+Its open-air shrine to The Virgin mary of the Pillar a major pilgrimage site.

 Must-Visit Highlights